MCxQC/Hello-World/README.md

 * **Device**
 * Run "DeviceIDFinder.ahk" to identify your devices.**
-* Add your device's IDs, process(es) window(s) and "Eventname" at the top of the script (MyEventsToMonitor.ahk).
+* Add your device's IDs and "Eventname" at the top of the script (DeviceIDPnP.ahk).
 You can name them whatever you want.
 * In the function "MyEventsActions()".
 Add the "Eventname" and the actions that you want to launch when the devices are connected or disconnected.

 An "EventName" is automatically assign when an event only contains one category and one "Process" or one category and one "Window" property:

         MyEvents.Add({Process:["wordpad.exe"], Tooltip:"false"})

         if thisEventStatus = "wordpad.exe Created"
         ...
         if thisEventStatus = "wordpad.exe Terminated"
         ...

         MyEvents.Add({Window:[{WinTitle:"Disk Management"}], ActionAtStartup:"false"})

         if thisEventStatus = "Disk Management Created"
         ...
         if thisEventStatus = "Disk Management Terminated"
         ...

 An "EventName" is required in all other cases.